-This Hydraulic Services Design Guide has been developed by the International Copper Association Australia with the support of MM Kembla and Crane Copper Tube.
+This Hydraulic Services Design Guide has been developed by the International Copper Association Australia with the support of MM Kembla and Crane Copper Tube and the Association of Hydraulic Services Consultants Australia.

 The Hydraulic Services Design Guide will be reviewed and updated annually to ensure that designers, contractors and students have the latest and most up to date reference material into the future.